jaust80/IntermediateCAD/README.md

 The main takeaway from this part of the assignment is the replicate tool.
 With this you can take a piece in an assembly and replicate it over all other similar faces in the assembly.

-## Reflection

-The way we were walked through different keybinds and the tools on the hotbar was good for future reference.
-Though this assignment was slightly time consuming and was only used as practice is was a useful test of our skills in CAD.